Lunch to go

 Many of us consider our current world to be at the point of the most sophisticated civilisation so far known to humankind.
 If this is so, then why had I just observed three people eat in a manner that one would more likely relate to primitive peoples or creatures in the wild, or on a farm or at the zoo?

-I had watched as these people grazed, gnawed and gulped in caveman manner.
+I had watched as three people grazed, gnawed and gulped in caveman manner.

 What has gone wrong?

-It seems odd that, at a time when television programs about cooking beautiful food and all manner of exotic dining threaten to overload our television viewing, there seems to be so much eating “on the go”, in the street, on the tram, wherever.
+It seems odd that, at a time when television programs and online sites about cooking beautiful food and all manner of exotic dining threaten to overload our viewing, there seems to be so much eating 'on the go', in the street, on the tram, wherever.

-The cooking shows on television and the current plethora of cooking books would have us believe that most of us are so intently interested in food that we are all constantly cooking up wonderful meals and dining on most attractively presented fare.
+The cooking shows on television and the current plethora of cooking books, blogs and Instagram posts would have us believe that most of us are so intently interested in food that we are all constantly cooking up wonderful meals and dining on most attractively presented fare.

 And yet, at the same time, there seems to be a whole generation for whom sitting up to a table for a meal is a foreign experience and for whom cutlery is a total mystery.